How Much Money Do You Really Need to Buy a Franchise?

 How much money do you need to buy a franchise?
 As discussed, you’ll need to determine your current cash on hand first.
 Start by creating a personal financial statement that lists your assets and debts.
 This will give you a clear view of how much capital you can invest and how much you might need to finance.
 Getting financial advice from an accountant and a franchise financing firm can help you understand both your available cash and lending options.

-To help with financial planning, Franchise Business Review offers a downloadable Franchise Financial Planning workbook.
-This tool helps aspiring franchise owners organize their finances and better understand the costs and commitments associated with a franchise business.
+To help with financial planning, Franchise Business Review offers a free My Franchise LIFE financial planning workbook.
+This tool will help you organize your finances, compare franchise opportunities, and better understand the costs and commitments associated with a franchise business.

 Ready to explore this year’s most popular award-winning franchise lists?